 Reservation Based on Economic Condition:

 The recent 10% reservation based on the economic situation.
 It is the first time in Indian history that reservation is given based on the economic situation instead of caste.
-Ideally there should be no reservation but unfortunately, we don’t live in an ideal world.
-Considering the caste-based politics we have in India, the economic-based reservation is the first step towards moving away from draconian caste base reservation.
-It’s a well-known fact that the caste based reservation is mostly exploited by rich and educated backward caste citizens living in urban areas.
+Ideally, there should be no reservation but unfortunately, we don’t live in an ideal world.
+Considering the caste-based politics we have in India, the economic-based reservation is the first step towards moving away from draconian caste based reservation.
+It’s a well-known fact that the caste-based reservation is mostly exploited by rich and educated backward caste citizens living in urban areas.
 Over the decades the caste-based reservation failed to help economically poor people within SC/ST/OBC section.

 Increase in FDI: